What’s the difference between baby blues and postpartum depression?

 Your questions

-Postpartum depression is when the symptoms aggravate, intensify.
-The mother may have trouble sleeping, increased or diminished appetite, a feeling of incompetence, a general loss of interest and pleasure for things she loved in the past.
+Postpartum depression occurs when the symptoms become more severe and pronounced.
+The new mother may experience increased difficulty sleeping, fluctuations in appetite, feelings of incompetence, a general loss of interest in activities, and a diminished sense of pleasure in things she once enjoyed.

 Between 10-15% of new mothers will be diagnosed with postpartum depression, but this is clearly underestimated because many women will hide their symptoms, isolate themselves and refuse to ask for help.